List of The Little Mermaid characters: Urchin

-Urchin (voiced by Danny Cooksey) is an orphaned merboy with an olive-green tail and one of the main characters of the prequel television series, in which he is a close friend of Ariel, Sebastian and Flounder, and often goes on adventures with them.
+Urchin (voiced by Danny Cooksey) is an orphaned merboy with an olive-green tail and a recurring character of the prequel television series, in which he is a close friend of Ariel, Sebastian and Flounder, and often goes on adventures with them.

 In the series, Urchin is seen to be an orphan who lives by himself and seek to have friends.
 He is approached by minor villains Lobster Mobster and Da Shrimp, who recruit him into their gang and have him to steal food for them.
 Urchin manages to steal food from the palace, but is confronted by Ariel, who tries to befriend Urchin, though he rebuffs her.
 Urchin shows his true colors when he helps Ariel escape after she is kidnapped by Lobster Mobster and Da Shrimp and stops Crab Louie from stealing from the royal treasury.
 This earns him a kiss from Ariel, and they become friends when Urchin follows Ariel's advice and apologizes to King Triton for his behavior.

 In the episode "Trident True", Urchin plays pranks on Ariel's sisters Arista, Attina, Andrina, and Adella and buys a Father's Day present for King Triton, implying his closeness with the royal family, and Ariel's sisters admit that they see him as a little brother.